juliafmorgado/30DaysOtel/week1/day4.md

 > "The `/pay` endpoint is slow."

 We look at metrics and see p95 latency jumped from 300ms to 2.1 seconds.
 We pull up a trace.
-Here's what you see:
+Here's what we see:

 <img width="1026" height="514" alt="trace hierarchy" src="https://github.com/user-attachments/assets/e6bb8119-f4aa-4def-b4c2-1f26d57f98bb" />

-**This visualization is made of spans.**

-Let's break down what we're looking at.
+This picture shows **one trace**: one request.

+Each horizontal bar is a **span**.
+The length of the bar is how long that operation took.
+Indentation shows who called whom.

+- The top bar (`POST /pay`) is the whole request.
+- The bars underneath are the work done inside it.
+- The longest bar usually explains the slowness.

+In this trace, most spans are short.
+One span isn’t.

+That’s the clue.

 ---